 While the solar panels’ weight is relatively low, that is just half of the equation.
 The roof also needs to be strong enough to bear the weight of any panels you add.
 It also has to hold the additional weight of snow that may accumulate or people who may have to walk on the roof for inspections, repair, and installation.

-Roofers measure a roof’s strength in pounds per square foot or per square meter.
+Roofers measure a roof’s strength in pounds or kilos per square foot or per square meter.
 To assess the strength of your roof, begin with the materials used.
 Both the type of material and the thickness of that material affect the load your roof can bear.
 An inspection can reveal whether the roof is bowing, warped, or degraded.
 Any of these conditions can reduce the strength of your roof.

 Support structures also factor in here.
 The number, material, strength, and integrity of any support beams impact the level of support your roof provides for the panels you install.